KastnerRG/Read_the_docs/docs/project8.rst

   - bnn.h - header file

-  - bnn_test.cpp - test bench for each layer and final output
+  - bnn_test.cpp - incomplete testbench for each layer and final output

   - script.tcl - Use this to create your project